-This course will continue to provide students with the opportunity for vocal development, ear training, and sight-reading through a study of various choral works.
+The course will continue to provide students with the opportunity for vocal development, ear training, and sight reading through a study of various choral works.
 All students are required to participate in the scheduled concerts throughout the school year.
-Students will have the opportunity to audition for the Concert Choir and Vocale Ensemble for the following year.
-Small class ensemble lessons may be provided for students on a rotating schedule.
+Students will have the opportunity to audition for the Vocale Ensemble for the following year.
+Returning members to Concert Choir are required to re audition.